-GRADSTART is open to all graduates of any discipline who meet the following criteria:
+GradStart is open to graduates and postgraduates of any discipline who meet the following criteria:

 - Seeking graduate entry level positions;

-- Have a recognised 3rd level qualification degree not less than Level 6 on the National Vocational Qualifications Framework, or recognised equivalent; or a postgraduate degree not less than Level 9 on the National Vocational Qualifications Framework, or recognised equivalent;
+- Have a recognised qualification not less than Level 6 on the National Vocational Qualifications Framework, or recognised equivalent, or a postgraduate degree not less than Level 9 on the National Vocational Qualifications Framework, or recognised equivalent;

-- Have a valid work permit to work in Ireland (if required) for the duration of the 24 month placement
+- Have a valid work permit to work in Ireland (if required) for the duration of the 24-month placement; OR

 - Graduates who cannot provide evidence of having reached the required academic standard on the National Vocational Qualifications Framework or demonstrate equivalence;

-- Graduates who are more than two years post-graduate i.e. graduated prior to 2015
+- Graduates who are more than four years post-graduation

-- Graduates recruited or on the company payroll prior to the grant support date; graduates transferred from another location of the company to the grant aided company location; graduates performing a sales role for the grantee company; graduates supported by the Job Plus Programme administered by the Department of Social Protection.
+- Graduates recruited or on the company payroll prior to the grant support date, graduates transferred from another location of the company to the grant aided company location; graduates performing a sales or marketing role for the grantee company; graduates supported by the Jobs Plus Programme administered by the Department of Social Protection.

 How to Apply?

-Graduates should identify the opportunities they are interested in and apply directly to the relevant company via this site (Gradhub.ie)
+Graduates should check this website regularly for opportunities they are interested in and apply directly to the relevant company via this site (Gradhub.ie)

 5 Great Reasons for a Graduate to work for an SME